Experienced. Efficient. Effective. Excellence.

-- Attorney’s Fees: These fees may be paid by the higher income earning spouse to ensure that both parties are equally represented.
+- Attorney’s fees: These fees may be paid by the higher income earning spouse to ensure that both parties are equally represented.

 - Mediation: Mediation is mandatory in many counties and is a voluntary process to assist parties in resolving their divorces amicably.

-- Final Judgment: All agreements must be accepted by the court and a final judgment entered to properly end the marriage and enforce the terms of any agreement.
+- Final judgment: All agreements must be accepted by the court and a final judgment entered to properly end the marriage and enforce the terms of any agreement.

 Filing requirements – To seek a dissolution of marriage in a Florida county, you must have established residency there for at least six months.
 All divorces are granted on a no-fault basis, meaning that parties need only to declare their union irretrievably broken.
 However, fault considerations can be used in determining property division and spousal support.

-Alimony – Courts have discretion in ordering alimony payments based a series of statutory factors, including the parties’ ages, earning ability, the length of the marriage, and each spouse’s contributions.
+Alimony – Courts have discretion in ordering alimony payments based on a series of statutory factors, including the parties’ ages, earning ability, the length of the marriage, and each spouse’s contributions.
 In many cases, alimony awards are made on a limited basis to allow lesser-earning spouses time to address short-term needs.

 For these and other matters, we will assert your rights vigorously in settlement negotiations, mediation or at trial.